Adikteev/Prebid.js/README.md

 In case you'd like to explicitly show that your project uses `prebid.js` and want a reproducible build, consider adding it as an `yarn` dependency.

-- Add `prebid_adikteev` as a `yarn` dependency of your project: `yarn add prebid_adikteev`
+* Add `adikteev/prebid.js` as a `yarn` dependency of your project: `yarn add adikteev/prebid.js`
-- Run the `prebid_adikteev` build under the `node_modules/prebid_adikteev/` folder
+* Run the `prebid.js` build under the `node_modules/prebid.js/` folder

         $ gulp build --modules=path/to/your/list-of-modules.json

-Most likely your custom `prebid_adikteev` will only change when there's:
+Most likely your custom `prebid.js` will only change when there's:

-- A change in your list of modules
+* A change in your list of modules
-- A new release of `prebid_adikteev`
+* A new release of `prebid`

 Having said that, you are probably safe to check your custom bundle into your project.
 You can also generate it in your build process.

 <a name="Run"></a>